faghmie/community-trade-network/change_logs/_architecture.md

 - **CSS variables** for theme management
 - **Modular JavaScript** for maintainability

-This architecture provides a production-ready contractor review PWA with clear separation of concerns, robust error handling, and scalable module organization.
+This architecture provides a production-ready Community Trade Network PWA with clear separation of concerns, robust error handling, and scalable module organization.
 Each layer has well-defined responsibilities and communication patterns, making the system maintainable and extensible for future development.